< Back

 Income tax for individuals

-To prevent you from paying tax on the same income in more than one country, the Netherlands has entered into double taxation treaties (belastingverdragen) with many countries [5].
-These treaties set out which country has the right to tax which type of income.
-You may be eligible for a tax exemption or a reduction (aftrek voorkoming dubbele belasting) in the Netherlands for income that is taxed abroad.
+To prevent individuals from being taxed on the same income in more than one country, the Netherlands has signed double taxation treaties (belastingverdragen) with many countries [5].
+These agreements define which country may tax certain types of income, such as salary, pensions or dividends.

-• Box 3: Income from savings and investments
+• Box 3: Income from savings and investments – such as bank accounts, shares and second homes

 The 30% ruling for expats